RADicalsync/RADclock/Workflow_scripts/readme.md

 setupRAD                   configure RAD build scripts for the first time, or rebuild them if needed

 ### Setup a new FF kernel
+update_workingFFsource   grab the version you ask for from the repo, or an exact match to,
-update_workingFFsource   grab the latest from the repo (autodetects correct version) move_into_srctree              copies those files into the sourcetree quick_FF_build                   compile and install (option for original unpatched kernel)
+                                           the running system, or if not grab the latest. move_into_srctree              copies those files into the sourcetree quick_FF_build                   compile and install (option for original unpatched kernel)